Dr Patrick Nolan

 Determining why housing is critical to the wellbeing of our ageing population

-Addressing housing for ageing New Zealanders as a wholistic issue that involves health and financial considerations
+Addressing housing for ageing New Zealanders as a wholistic issue involving health and financial considerations

 Identifying measures that could make a difference for over 65s searching for sustainable housing solutions